apache/pulsar-site/versioned_docs/version-3.0.x/io-cli.md

 | `--ram` | The RAM (in bytes) that needs to be allocated per sink instance (applicable only to the process and Docker runtimes).
 | `--retain-ordering` | Sink consumes and sinks messages in order.
 | `--sink-config` | sink config key/values.
-| `--sink-config-file` | The path to a YAML config file specifying the sink's configuration.
+| `--sink-config-file` | The absolute path to a YAML config file specifying the sink's configuration.
 | `-t`, `--sink-type` | The sink's connector provider.
 The `sink-type` parameter of the currently built-in connectors is determined by the setting of the `name` parameter specified in the pulsar-io.yaml file.
 | `--subs-name` | Pulsar source subscription name if user wants a specific subscription-name for input-topic consumer.
 | `--tenant` | The sink's tenant.